FvS Wealth Price Index for Germany

 Price indices in comparison: Consumer price inflation decreases

 The rate at which consumer prices rose in the past year has increasingly declined.
-While annual consumer price inflation measured by the German Statistical Office's (destatis) consumer price index was over eight percent at the beginning of the year, prices at the end of the year were only +3.5% higher than at the end of the previous year.
+While the annual rate of consumer price inflation, as measured by the Federal Statistical Office's consumer price index, was still over eight percent at the beginning of the year, by the end of the year it was only +2.5 percent compared to the end of the previous year.

 The FvS Wealth Price Index measures the price change of assets held by German households.
 The index is calculated using the Laspeyres method as a weighted average of time series of indexed prices which reflect the change in the prices of assets in euro.
 The index is based on the average for the year 2021.
 Where necessary, quality-adjusted time series have been used and gains, such as interest payments, have not been taken into account.
 There is no valuation approach employed.
 For the asset class shares, for example, the share prices and not the price-earnings ratio are taken into account.
 This corresponds to the procedure for commodity price indices, in which only commodity prices and not the price-utility ratio are included.